ejholmes/walk/README.md

     $ Walkfile deps main.c
     ```

-2. walk(1) executes all of the targets, starting with dependencies:
+2. `walk` executes all of the targets, starting with dependencies:

     ```console
     $ Walkfile exec parse.c